davidyunker/alumni-enrichment-program/TASK_TRACKER.md

 1. API Consumers should be able to update a task's Name, Description and Status.
 1. Validation should be performed.
 Requests that fail validation should return the appropriate [HTTP Status Code](http://httpstatusrappers.com/).
 1. The CompletedOn date should be updated to the current date when Status is set to complete.
-1. API Consumers should be able to request a list of tasks by priority.
+1. API Consumers should be able to request a list of tasks by status.
 1. Generate API documentation with enough detail for a teammate to build a UI without any other knowledge.

 ### UI